slabban/slabban.github.io/index.md

 **Controls Engineer**

-When I first joined Innovative Billboards, I had big aspirations to become learn the trade of a controls engineer through surrounding myself with distinguished professors and consultants with over 20 years of experience in the field of controls, and when Summer 2020 came around, I had the golden opportunity to apply myself as a Controls Engineer Intern.
+When I first joined Innovative Billboards, I had big aspirations to learn the trade of a controls engineer through surrounding myself with distinguished professors and consultants with over 20 years of experience in the field of controls, and when Summer 2020 came around, I had the golden opportunity to apply myself as a Controls Engineer Intern.

 Having gained substantial experience from my work on the prototype, and coupled with the vast knowledge on sensors and control system design gained throughout my Mechatronics degree, I undertook the heavy task of coordinating with numerous automation firms overseas to develop and draft an 80 page document on the entire control system of the Full Scale Billboard.
 Additionally, I had generated a detailed Instrument I/O list for the Billboard and communicated with vendors to select a tailored PLC solution for the system.

-The next line of achievements was motor selection and simulation, taking a deep dive into Electric Motor literature and having worked with seasoned [Bill Young](https://www.linkedin.com/in/bill-young-8a2aa91/ "Bill Young") and [Dr. Ka C. Cheok](https://oakland.edu/secs/directory/cheok "Dr. Ka C. Cheok"), I was able to simulate the Billboard's scrolling mechanism on MATLAB/Simulink using the _Linear-quadratic regulator (LQR)_ and PID control strategies.
+The next line of achievements was motor selection and simulation, taking a deep dive into Electric Motor literature and having worked with seasoned proffesionals [Bill Young](https://www.linkedin.com/in/bill-young-8a2aa91/ "Bill Young") and [Dr. Ka C. Cheok](https://oakland.edu/secs/directory/cheok "Dr. Ka C. Cheok"), I was able to simulate the Billboard's scrolling mechanism on MATLAB/Simulink using the _Linear-quadratic regulator (LQR)_ and PID control strategies.
 Plotting and comparing the speed-torque curves of the simulation and the manufacturer in order to select the most suitable motors and gear reduction that would reduce motor cost and [Inertia Mismatch](https://www.motioncontrolonline.org/content-detail.cfm/Motion-Control-News/Understanding-the-Mysteries-of-Inertia-Mismatch/content_id/404 "Inertia Mismatch").

 I look back fondly on my memories working for Innovative Billboards LLC, and the great experiences long-lasting relationships that I have built.